wizrd00/wizrd00.github.io/content/posts/projects/terrenity/index.md

 ![message-box](./shadow_graphic_photo.jpg)

 ### New Ideas
-- [ ] Add `draw_circle()` function, the library already have functions to draw *rectangle* and *rhombus* but circle is the next step.
+- [ ] Add `draw_circle()` function, the library already has functions to draw *rectangle* and *rhombus* but circle is the next step.
 My idea to draw a circle based on the circle equation which is x^2^ + y^2^ = R^2^.
 - [ ] Add `draw_message_box()` function.
 - [ ] Extend the terrenity to *3D Rendering*.

 ### Last Words
-Working on this library was one of my best times and its code is one of the cleanest and most carefully code I've ever written.
+Working on this library was one of my best times and its code is one of the cleanest and most carefully written code I've ever written.
 Also I have to complete its documentation which is exhausting :(